-Polypectomy - Remove small growths
+Polypectomy - Remove internal growths

-Treatment of hemorrhoids with infrared coagulation or band ligation - Treat internal hemorrhoids with an infrared lightheated probe or placement of small rubber bands internally
+Treatment of hemorrhoids with infrared coagulation or band ligation - Treat internal hemorrhoids with an infrared light-heated probe or placement of small rubber bands internally

-Treatment of bleeding or abnormalities likely to cause bleeding -Use heat, injection of medication or application of internal devices to stop or prevent bleeding
+Treatment of bleeding or abnormalities likely to cause bleeding - Use heat, injection of medication or application of internal devices to stop or prevent bleeding

-Procedural sedation/anesthesia (with monitored anesthesia care) - Administration of medication into a vein, by a certified registered nurse anesthetist (CRNA), prior to and during the procedure, to make the procedure comfortable by relieving anxiety, discomfort, and pain.
+Procedural sedation/anesthesia (with monitored anesthesia care) - Administration of medication into a vein, by a certified registered nurse anesthetist (CRNA) under your doctor's supervision, prior to and during the procedure, to make the procedure comfortable by relieving anxiety, discomfort, and pain.
 Most patients experience partial or total amnesia for their procedure with this form of sedation/anesthesia.

-Colonoscopy is frequently performed for the following reasons: screening and prevention of colon cancer, follow-up of prior polyps or cancer, evaluation of symptoms (such as bleeding/pain/diarrhea/constipation), evaluation of anemia, and evaluation or monitoring of inflammatory bowel disease.
+Colonoscopy is frequently performed for the following reasons: screening for and prevention of colon cancer, follow-up of prior polyps or cancer, evaluation of symptoms (such as bleeding/pain/diarrhea/constipation), evaluation of anemia, and evaluation and monitoring of inflammatory bowel disease.

 ALTERNATIVES: Imaging tests (barium enema x-ray, CT, MRI or ultrasound and a specialized form of CT scan known as virtual colonoscopy) also allow examination of the colon.
-Imaging tests are less likely to cause a procedural complication, but are less accurate for diagnosing some important conditions, and do not allow common treatments such as the removal of growths (polyps), which is done in >1/3 colonoscopies performed by Digestive Health.
+Imaging tests are less likely to cause a procedural complication, but are less accurate for diagnosing some important conditions, and do not allow common treatments such as the removal of growths (polyps), which is done in over one-half of the colonoscopies performed at the Southwest Endoscopy Center.
+Testing of stool for hidden blood or DNA abnormalities are alternative screening tests.
 No test at all is also an alternative, but no testing carries risks of failure to diagnose or prevent serious disease, such as colon cancer.
-In most cases we perform colonoscopy using moderate-deep propofol-based procedural sedation/anesthesia, which is provided by a CRNA.
-It is possible to perform this procedure in some cases without sedation, or with moderate sedation, during which the patient remains conscious throughout the procedure.
+In most cases we perform colonoscopy using procedural sedation/anesthesia, which is provided by a CRNA under the endoscopy doctor's supervision.
+It may be possible to perform this procedure without sedation, or with moderate sedation, during which the patient remains conscious throughout the procedure.
 Anesthesia care provided by an anesthesiologist may be used in some cases.
 This alternative is available at Mercy Regional Medical Center.

 RISKS: These procedures involve some risks.
 To help you put these risks into perspective it is important to know that the average American has about a 1/17 risk for developing colon cancer, which is frequently fatal if detected in an advanced stage, but is usually preventable by colonoscopy.
 This risk is higher in individuals who have a family history of colon cancer or polyps.
-Reported complications of colonoscopy include: perforation requiring surgery (up to 1/400), bleeding that potentially requires transfusion with its associated risks or surgery (up to 1/60 polyp removals), diverticulitis (1/3500), heart or lung problems (such as inhalation of fluid occur infrequently but major problems are rare), vasovagal symptoms (fainting, sweating, nausea and vomiting), infection (rare), damage to other internal organs or structures including injury to the spleen (rare), twisting of bowel causing blockage (rare), appendicitis (rare), allergic reactions (rare), nerve injury (rare), and death (rare).
+Reported complications of colonoscopy include: perforation requiring hospitalization and surgery (up to 1/400), bleeding that may require hospitalization, transfusion with its associated risks, and surgery (up to 1/60 of conventional polyp removals, up to 1/10 of wide-field endoscopic mucosal resections, which may be necessary for removal of uncommon large flat polyps known as lateral spreading tumors), diverticulitis (1/3500), heart or lung problems (major problems are rare), infection (rare), damage to other internal organs or structures including injury to the spleen (1/6000), twisting of bowel causing blockage (rare), appendicitis (rare), allergic reactions (rare), nerve injury (rare), and death (rare).
 Minor complications (needle site irritation, internal burns or bruises, minor medication reactions, temporary bowel distention or prolonged sleepiness) occur infrequently.
 The treatment of hemorrhoids can lead to transient pain, bleeding, urinary symptoms and rare but potentially life-threatening problems with infections or blood clots.
-Complications may occur even when a procedure is properly performed.
-Treatment of major complications may require hospitalization, surgery, and blood transfusion.
-Hospital treatment may include endoscopy by another physician who is on-call at Mercy Regional Medical Center or another facility rather than your established Digestive Health gastroenterologist.